PhD in Mathematics with a minor in Business and Law, University of Wisconsin, Advisor: Richard A. Brualdi

 Master of Arts in Mathematics, University of Wisconsin

-BBA (Bachelor of Business Administration) double major in Actuarial Science/Risk Management and Insurance, with honors, University of Wisconsin
+BBA (Bachelor of Business Administration) double major in Actuarial Science/Risk Management and Insurance, University of Wisconsin

 NSF-CURM -- Grant supporting undergraduate research

 Fulbright Award – multi-country grant to Tanzania and Ghana

 Visiting Mathematician – to serve at the national offices of the MAA